tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/framework.md

 #### `tf.Graph.unique_name(name)` {#Graph.unique_name}

-Return a unique Operation name for "name".
+Return a unique operation name for `name`.

-Note: You rarely need to call unique_name() directly.
-Most of the time you just need to create "with g.name_scope()" blocks to generate structured names.
+Note: You rarely need to call `unique_name()` directly.
+Most of the time you just need to create `with g.name_scope()` blocks to generate structured names.

-`unique_name` is used to generate structured names, separated by "/", to help identify Operations when debugging a Graph.
+`unique_name` is used to generate structured names, separated by `"/"`, to help identify operations when debugging a graph.
 Operation names are displayed in error messages reported by the TensorFlow runtime, and in various visualization tools such as TensorBoard.

 ##### Args:

-*  <b>`name`</b>: The name for an `Operation`.
+*  <b>`name`</b>: The name for an operation.

 ##### Returns: